cprejler/4semjs-period2/README.md

   })
 ```

-We can then do your assertions
+We can then do the assertions

 ```javascript